Comment on Expected Market Changes

 TAP Automatisierte Prüftechnik GmbH & Co KG, Stuhr, Germany (SPEA, Göpel)

 TAP is one of the few SPEA-approved test program suppliers and the only test house in Northern Germany after Schneider & Koch went bankrupt some time ago.
 Together with its sister company KTT Testengineering GmbH it can deliver turn-key projects with test fixtures made in-house.
-TAP has invested in three SPEA systems that enables remote development, sometimes together with functional test (via partners) and boundary scan.
+TAP has invested in two SPEA systems that enables remote development, sometimes together with functional test (via partners) and boundary scan.

 The company was founded in 1997 and is certified according to ISO 9001.